-The KeyName element contains a string value which may be used by the signer to communicate a key identifier to the recipient.
+The KeyName element contains a string value (in which white space is significant) which may be used by the signer to communicate a key identifier to the recipient.
 Typically, KeyName contains an identifier related to the key pair used to sign the message, but it may contain other protocol-related information that indirectly identifies a key pair.
 (Common uses of KeyName include simple string names for keys, a key index, a distinguished name (DN), an email address, etc.)